vypivshiy/scrape-schema/docs/index.md

-**Documentation for version 0.0.1**
+**Documentation for version 0.0.9**

 # Scrape-schema

-This library is designed to write structured, readable, reusable parsers for various text data (like html, stdout or any text) and is inspired by dataclasses
+This library is designed to write structured, readable, reusable parsers for various text data (like html, stdout or any text) and inspired by data class architecture

 # Motivation
 Simplifying parsers support, (mostly html, stdout output, unstructured text and unofficial APIs),